CypherousSkies/Ravoz/Rāvòtifsimpábàb'ádi/Main Grammar Doc/Grammar.md

 		- `míbàtišoŋōhnōxfosòvovòŋōfsozo'íbi` (roughly, the path the sun traces through the sky) shortens to `míbàtiŋōhzò'íbi`

 \* for canonical poly-locus words, there may be a preferred order, though this is not grammatically mandatory.
+### Internal caps and VV structures
+@@ I have thoughts but am not sure what to do with them
 ### Compound Roots

 ## Mythical Grammar